Corentin-Vidick/Project-one-The-House-v2/README.md

   -  Add links within articles to “Learn more” page, auto view focus on correct link and hovering.
   -  Add “Animals” page, covering Pets, Reptiles and Homestead animals.
+  -  Actually use information sent through "Contact" and "Contest" pages